DerekXCX/tweening.py/README.md

 # tweening
-Tweening module for python with different easing styles
+Tweening module for python with support for different easing styles.

 # DOCUMENTATION: TweenInfo
 WIP